keb/keb.github.io/content/abandoned.md

 [/backlog](/backlog)

+## Illusion of Gaia
+  * A tremendously *mid* action RPG.
+Think Zelda, but with light RPG elements, and a non-sensical plot.
+Unfortunately even with some legitimately challenging boss fights, the dungeons here are boring, some puzzles are downright nebulous, and the English translation ranges from kinda cute to downright awful.
+A very mixed bag overall.
+Second in the unofficial Quintet trilogy.
+I'd say skip this one.

 ## Crown Trick
   * By no means a bad game, but not astounding either.
 Graphics are mobile game quality, but good overall.
 A modern but average dungeon crawler.